1954 NCAA baseball season: Conference winners

 This is a partial list of conference champions from the 1954 season.
 Each of the eight geographical districts chose, by various methods, the team that would represent them in the NCAA Tournament.
 Twelve teams earned automatic bids by winning their conference championship, and eleven teams earned at-large selections.

 Conference standings

 The following is an incomplete list of conference standings:

 College World Series

 The 1954 season marked the eighth NCAA Baseball Tournament, which consisted of the eight team College World Series.
 The College World Series was held in Omaha, Nebraska.
-The eight teams played a double-elimination format, with Missouri claiming their first championship with a 7–5 win over Texas in the final.
+The eight teams played a double-elimination format, with Missouri claiming their first championship with a 4–1 win over Rollins College in the final.